Numigi/odoo-entertainment-addons/show_project/README.rst

 .. image:: static/description/project_screenshot.png

-User can define a list of project member for tour or show project in the **Team** tab
+User can define a list of project members for tour or show project in the **Team** tab

 .. image:: static/description/project_member.png